 We offer a comprehensive line of innovative, durable and functional casual wear, workwear and accessories for both men and women.
 Our product assortment includes shirts, pants, underwear, outerwear, footwear, accessories and hard goods.
-Our products feature proprietary designs and distinct names, such as our Longtail T® shirts, Buck NakedTM underwear and Fire Hose® work pants.
-The table below presents net sales by business for each of the last two fiscal years.
+Our products feature proprietary designs and distinct names, such as our Longtail T® shirts, Buck NakedTM underwear, Fire Hose® work pants and No-YankTM Tank.
+The table below presents net sales by business for the last two fiscal years.

-Fiscal Year Ended January 31, 2016 February 1, 2015 \$ Change % Change (in thousands) Men's (including hardgoods/other) \$ 243,123 \$ 187,465 55,658 29.7% Women's 61,034 44,402 16,632 37.5% Total net sales \$ 304,157 \$ 231,867 72,290 31.2%
+Fiscal Year Ended Jan uary 29, 2017 Jan nuary 31, 2016 \$ Change % Change (in thousands) Men's (including hard goods/other) \$ 295,354 \$ 243,123 52,231 21.5% Women's 80,762 61,034 19,728 32.3% Total net sales \$ 376,116 \$ 304,157 71,959 23.7%

 We offer a stable product assortment, which appeals to our customers for their everyday and on-the-job use.
 The majority of our products represent enduring styles that go beyond short-lived fashion trends.
 We believe many of our customers' purchases are driven by our thoughtful design and high quality craftsmanship, and our best-selling styles tend to be items that carry over year to year with only minor updates.
-Accordingly, the majority of our product assortment is not subject to typical inventory markdowns and is generally sold at full price across all channels.